Financial replicator dynamics: emergence of systemic-risk-averting strategies: Appendix

 \section{Appendix}

-\noi \textbf{Proof of Lemma \ref{Lem_Average_clearing} :} We consider the following: \\ \underline{Case 1:} First consider the case when downward shock can be absorbed , in this case the clearing vector ${\bar x}^{ \infty} = y \delta + y(1-\delta) =y$, default probability is $ P_d = 0$.
+\noi \textbf{Proof of Lemma \ref{Lem_Average_clearing}:} We consider the following all possible cases: \\ \underline{Case 1:} First consider the case when downward shock can be absorbed, in this case the clearing vector ${\bar x}^{ \infty} = y \delta + y(1-\delta) =y$, default probability is $ P_d = 0$.
 The region is true if the following condition is meet i.e., if

-\underline{Case 2:} Consider the case with banks receive shock will default and the corresponding average clearing vector ${\bar x}^{ \infty} = y\delta+ (\underline{w} +c_\epsilon {\bar x}^{ \infty})(1-\delta) $ which simplifies to :
+\underline{Case 2:} Consider the case with banks receive shock will default and the corresponding average clearing vector ${\bar x}^{ \infty} = y\delta+ (\underline{w} +c_\epsilon {\bar x}^{ \infty})(1-\delta) $ which simplifies to:

 This region lasts if the following conditions hold to be true

 Substituting ${\bar x}^{ \infty} = \frac{y\delta+ \underline{w}(1-\delta) }{1-c_\epsilon(1-\delta) }$ we have, \underline{Case 3:} In this we first calculate ${\bar x}^{ \infty}$ which is obtained by solving following fixed point equation: